arcana-lab/noelle/README.md

 ## Build NOELLE
-To build and install from the repository root directory: `make`
+To build and install: run `make` from the repository root directory.

 Run `make clean` from the root directory to clean the repository.